-Allocation judgment: means a judgment allocating parental responsibilities.
+Allocation judgment: A judgment allocating parental responsibilities.
 Similar to former Custody provision except that under the old statute custody and visitation were separate sections and terms.
-In the new statute, Allocation of parental responsibilities encompasses both significant decision making (custody) and parenting time (visitation).
+Allocation of parental responsibilities encompasses both significant decision making (custody) and parenting time (visitation).

 Child Support: the money one parent pays the other to be applied toward the living expenses of their children.

 Custody: An outdated term that is the equivalent of significant decision-making.
 (Custody is often confused with visitation).

 Dissolution of Marriage: In Illinois, dissolution of marriage is the legal term for divorce.
 It is the process by which a couple can end their marriage permanently.

 Divorce: The process by which a couple can end their marriage permanently.
 The legal term for divorce in Illinois is dissolution of marriage.

 Equitable Distribution: Courts will divide property fairly, but not always equally, based on a combination of factors the court deems appropriate.
 Illinois is an equitable distribution state.